K

 Compare plans online

-Use PolicyBazaar, CoverFox, or insurer websites to compare premiums, features, and claim ratios.
+Use PolicyBazaar, CoverFox, or InsureMe.
+Compare premiums, features, riders, and claim ratios for the same cover amount across 5-10 insurers.
 Buy online for lowest premium.

 3

-Disclose ALL health conditions, medications, surgeries, family history.
+Disclose ALL health conditions, medications, surgeries, family history of diseases, smoking/drinking habits, occupational hazards.
 Non-disclosure is the #1 reason for claim rejection.
-Honesty protects your family.
+Honesty protects your family — pre-existing conditions are covered after an initial period.

 4

-For ₹50L+ cover, the insurer sends a paramedic to your home.
-Blood test, urine test, BP, BMI measurement.
-Results go directly to insurer.
+For ₹50L+ cover, the insurer sends a paramedic to your home for blood test, urine test, BP check, BMI.
+Results go directly to insurer (not visible to anyone).
+For ₹25L-50L, sometimes phone-based medical underwriting is done.

 5

 After medical underwriting (1-2 weeks), if approved, pay the first premium.
 Policy document is emailed.
-Keep your nominee informed about the policy details.
+Keep your nominee informed about the policy — tell them your insurer name, policy number, and how to file a claim.

 Common Questions